-The rationale for allocating investments geographically is to improve troubled areas within the City of Annual Action Plan

-Evansville which lack economic opportunities, jobs, housing, or are located in mixed income areas.
+The rationale for allocating investments geographically is to improve troubled areas within the City of Evansville which lack economic opportunities, jobs, housing, or are located in mixed income areas.

-In 2019, the City of Evansville/DMD will continue to develop the Jacobsville Neighborhood Revitalization Strategy Area (NRSA) located in census tracts 20, block groups 1 and 2 of 21, 23, and 25 will be the designated areas for the future NRSA.
+In 2018, the City of Evansville/DMD will prepare an application to the U.S. Department of Housing and Urban Development for the designation of Evansville's second Neighborhood Revitalization Strategy Area (NRSA) located in the Jacobsville Neighborhood.
+Census tracts 20, block groups 1 and 2 of 21, 23, and 25 will be the designated areas for the future NRSA.